St Peter's Metro station

 St Peter's is a Tyne and Wear Metro station, serving the University of Sunderland and suburb of St Peter's, City of Sunderland in Tyne and Wear, England.
 It joined the network on 31 March 2002, following the opening of the Wearside extension – a project costing in the region of £100 million.

 History

 To allow for the re-building of the station at Sunderland, St. Peter's served as a temporary terminus for rail services operated by Northern Spirit between 25 February 2001 and 16 April 2001.

 St. Peter's is located at the north end of the Monkwearmouth Bridge, a 300 ft railway bridge crossing the River Wear, built in 1879, and to the south of the former station at Monkwearmouth, which closed in March 1967.

 It is located a short walk from the University of Sunderland's Sir Tom Cowie Campus at St. Peter's, which is about 750 m to the east of the station.
 For the University of Sunderland's City Campus, the closest station is University.
-The station is also located near to the National Glass Centre, which is just over half a mile (1/2 mi) to the east of the station.